Kristal-g/kristal-g.github.io/2021-01-15-HEVD_StackOverflowGS_Windows_10_RS5_x64.md

 A good thing to note here is that IDA (7.5) ignores calls to Stack Cookie checks (1) and also exception handlers (2):
 ![](/assets/images/bof_gs/bufferOverflowGS_gs_exception_handler.jpg)

 Most of the exploitation tutorials on bypassing GS protections use the exception handler as the [bypass](https://web.archive.org/web/20201206144133/https://www.corelan.be/index.php/2009/09/21/exploit-writing-tutorial-part-6-bypassing-stack-cookies-safeseh-hw-dep-and-aslr/) [method](http://ith4cker.com/content/uploadfile/201601/716b1451824309.pdf?tonalq=jvb2o3).
 It makes use of the fact that **if** the vulnerable function is wrapped with try/except then on 32-bit programs it will cause an exception handler address to be placed on the stack right beside the stack cookie.
-Then, overwriting that handler and causing an exception before the function gets to checking the cookie causes the exception handler to be called and in reality - our own pointer that we put there.
+Then, overwriting that handler and causing an exception before the function gets to checking the cookie causes the exception handler to be called and in an exploit - our own pointer that we've put there.
 But in 64-bit program [this is not how it works](https://www.osronline.com/article.cfm%5earticle=469.htm#:~:text=Because%20the%20x64,within%20the%20module) anymore.
 It was changed because the overhead of putting the exception handler on the stack every time is costly and because it was susceptible to buffer overflow attacks.
 Therefore we'll need to find another way to bypass that protection.

 ## GS Stack Protection bypass
 When inspecting the stack we see we have nothing useful for us to overwrite past the buffer so we'll need to chain another vulnerability.
-This is pretty common practice, and to be fair the second vulnerability we will use is a basic one: Arbitrary Read.
+This is pretty common practice, and to be fair the second vulnerability we will use here is a basic one: Arbitrary Read.

-In HEVD this vulnerability is found actually in the Write-What-Where code, but instead of writing a buffer of our own (what) to chosen address (where) - we will write a chosen address (what) to our buffer (where).
-This gets us our arbitrary read.
+In HEVD this vulnerability is found actually in the Write-What-Where code, but instead of writing a buffer of our own (what) to a chosen address (where) - we will write a chosen address (what) to our buffer (where).
+This effectively gets us our arbitrary read.
 So, how do we use the arbitrary read to bypass GS stack protection? to answer that we'll recap shortly how it's implemented:
 1. The cookie is initialized by the _\_\_security_init_cookie_ function to a random value in the VCRuntime entry point.
 Interesting to note that it's saved at the first QWORD of the _\_data_ section:
 ![](/assets/images/bof_gs/gs_imp_2.jpg)